-Danish healthcare linked together by agile operations partner
+Danish healthcare system linked together by agile operations partner

 “Our setup works because both MedCom and Netic have a keep-it-simple approach to design, architecture and operations.
 We don’t make things more complicated than they really are.
 It’s basically a network that has been organised into a system.
 It has to be easy and still secure, and Netic has managed to deliver on that.”